M. K. Raina: Cultural activist

-Besides being a practicing actor/director in theater and media, he is known also as a cultural activist.
+Besides being a practising actor/director in theatre and media, he is known also as a cultural activist.
 Raina believes that culture is a counterpoint to the violence and terrorism around us.

 Academia

 He has been a visiting director at the National School of Drama, Hyderabad Central University, IIT Hyderabad and Chhattisgarh among others.

 He was the Scholar in Residence at Jamia Milia Islamia.
 He was also Fellow at the Stanford University (USA).

 Awards

 He has received the Sanskriti Samman in 1980, the Sahitya Kala Parishad Award in 1981, Best Director of the year by West Bengal Government 1982 and the Best Director's award of Punjabi Akademi, Delhi in 1987.

 M. K. Raina received the Sangeet Natak Akademi award in 1995 and the Swarna Padak from the Govt. of Jammu and Kashmir in 1996 for his contribution to Indian Theater.

 He was also awarded one of India's highest theatre awards, the B. V. Karanth award for lifetime achievement in 2007.

 The Delhi Government awarded him the Hindi Akademi Shikhar Samman in 18.